monteslu/alodash/README.md

 ## example

-Simply an `a` to the lodash function you want to use
+Simply add an `a` to the lodash function you want to use:

 ```javascript